 Mirembe: Our wedding was on September 1.
-Mostly brides are hyped about their weddings.
+Most brides are hyped about their weddings.
 I was too but Ssenyonga was on another level.
 He did everything: the cake tasting, reception, food, photography and all.
-The only thing I did was choose the décor colours.
+The only thing I did was to choose décor colours.

 How did you choose your attire?